 - 2. ADE of viral infection is primarily associated with IgG and the Fc γ receptor, and much less often with IgA and IgM, and their Fc receptors.
 Secretory IgA (sIgA) of mucosa has been shown to mediate ADE of bacterial infection but has not been demonstrated for viral infection. - a.
 Secretory IgA is the dominant antibody isotype at mucosal surfaces.
 It remains unknown if ADE of viral infection can occur through sIgA, but it has not been reported.
 Nevertheless, a robust mucosal immune response should greatly reduce or prevent IgG-mediated ADE in the systemic response by reducing or abrogating initial infection. - 3.
 Certain B-cell epitopes appear to be more likely to give rise to ADE, including on the Spike protein of SARS-CoV-1, resulting in concern about the use of full-length Spike protein in SARS-CoV-2 vaccines.45 - a.
 Spike is the primary target for generating antibody-based protective immunity.
 It is a very large protein (1273 amino acids) with many antibody binding epitope sites, but only a small number of prospective epitopes are potentially neutralizing.
 This has been proposed to be a potential contributing factor to ADE.
 One strategy that does not eliminate but mitigates this problem is the use of a vaccine design that targets a small number of highly conserved B-cell epitopes shown to be bound by neutralizing antibodies against SARS-CoV-2 infection. - b.
 To reduce the possible contribution of original antigenic sin, the selected target epitopes included in the vaccine represent only a fraction of epitopes shown to be bound by neutralizing antibodies.
+In the current vaccine design, only about 2% of the Spike protein sequence is represented as B-cell epitopes.
 If original antigenic sin occurs, it should only apply to these epitopes, and not affect other neutralizing epitopes of the virus or subsequent vaccines.
-This allows epitopes of this subsequent exposure to trigger activation, maturation and expansion of naive B-cells into plasma cells that secrete antibodies specific to these neutralizing epitopes of the second infecting viral serotype. - 4.
+This allows epitopes of this subsequent exposure to trigger activation, maturation and expansion of naive B-cells into plasma cells that secrete antibodies specific to these neutralizing epitopes of the second infecting viral serotype.
+There are multiple Spike protein conformational B-cell epitopes bound by neutralizing antibodies, and peptide vaccines such as those described in this white paper series do not include many of these portions of Spike. - 4.
 Waning or weak T-cell response, possibly driven by T-cell cross-reactivity to divergent epitopes derived from prior exposures to different viral serotypes.
-One model for how this might occur is through a T-cell original antigenic sin, analogous to the phenomenon described for antibodies.46 - a.
-Again, it is impossible to completely avoid this since it is not restricted to vaccines, but also applies to viral infection.
-Nevertheless, selection of a few highly conserved epitopes should reduce the likelihood that a SARS-CoV-2 mutant will arise that results in this phenomenon.
-Following the same logic described for
+One model for how this might occur is through a T-cell original antigenic sin, analogous to the phenomenon described for antibodies.46